baltimorecorps/hippo-backend/change_sets/submit_profile.md

 - Creates `GET api/contacts/<contact_id>/profile` which returns all of the data needed to populate the profile
 - Updates `GET api/contacts/<contact_id>/submit` to `GET api/contacts/<contact_id>/profile/submit` to standardize naming conventions

+### Branch `bug-trello-performance`
+Improves performance of API by removing the creation of a Trello card from `POST api/contacts` and instead creates a card when profile is submitted

+#### Changes

+- Removes creation of trello card from `POST api/contacts`
+- Updates `POST api/contacts/<contact_id>/profile/submit` to create a Trello card when it is called.

 ### Deployment Considerations

 - **Heroku Variables:** No